 Counselor Responsibilities: It is your counselor’s responsibility to help you identify and move toward your counseling goals, to create an emotionally safe environment for counseling, and to respect your perceptions and experiences.
 Counselors are responsible

 for being aware of the range and limitations of their own expertise and for using consultation appropriately.
 Counselors are responsible for beginning and ending sessions on time and for letting clients know when they will not be available.

 Community Resources web page and click on the resource links to view the area's social services.

 Confidentiality is a key component of the counseling relationship except in cases when the student expresses harm to self or harm to others.
 Additional resources may be necessary.
-To view the Northeast State policy concerning Counseling Services and Informed Consent, click
+To learn more about confidentiality and informed consent within the counseling relationship, view the

 Suicide Prevention and Awareness

 Going to college can be a difficult transition period in which a student may feel lost, lonely, confused, anxious, inadequate, stressed, or depressed.
 Sometimes the hardest thing to do is to take the first step and ask for help.
-For more information on Suicide Prevention and Awareness, click
+For more information visit our